sghuang19/ee208-fa20/experiment_1/experiment_report_1.md

 >The meshgrid is set to have size of 50 by 50, in order to achieve the relatively best appearance for all 4 figures needed to be accomplished in this experiment.

-Afterward, the distance between each of the point charges to, and hence the potential due to each of them at any points in the meshgrid are calculated iteratively within `for` loop, then summed to form the return.
+Afterwards, the distance between each of the point charges to, and hence the potential due to each of them at any points in the meshgrid are calculated iteratively within `for` loop, then summed to form the return.

 >Due to the same limitation mentioned above, calculation inside functions is also based on the `cell` type.